Programs Comparison

 Let's review the main program differences in the tabular format, and we will discuss each difference point separately.

-Program details USA Canada
+Program details U.S.A.
+Canada E.U.

-Training duration 12-18 months 18-24 months
+Training duration 12 months 18-24 months 18 months

 Online visa application without interview